mjgasior/learning_dart/README.md

 * optional parameters are declared with square braces like `[String? name]` and can have a default value like `[String name = 'Mike']`
 * named parameters are created with curly braces like `{ required String name, int age = 20 }` - add a `required` keyword to make that parameter not optional

+## Chapter 6: Classes

+* from Dart 2.0 the `new` keyword for class instance creation is optional and actually should not be used